 If this requirement fails to be complied with, the consequences may mean that the Trustee may be examined by the (ATO) about the Trust income at the highest tax rate (usually 45%) instead of the intended Beneficiaries tax rate which can be significantly lower.

 Following some recent cases, the ATO now requires that Trustees must now distribute the current year’s income before the end of financial year.
 This strict requirement is in place to ensure Beneficiaries can be entitled to the trust income.

 What do you need to do as a member under a Family Trust?

 It is required that all Trust members’ income is to be provided for the current financial year and usually an estimated income statement for the upcoming financial year.
 An accountant can then review the best options for the Family Trust.
 This will usually be done in the most tax efficient way in distributing any income.
 A distribution form must then be signed and completed before the end of the current financial year.

 If you’re unsure about your obligations under a Family Trust before the end of financial year is upon us, it is important to make time to understand issues sooner rather than later for your own satisfaction.
 Action taken before the end of financial year may just save you unnecessary time and additional tax payments.

 Questions?
 Call 1800 LawPath to Let us find you a lawyer who can draft a Discretionary Trust Deed specific to your needs.
-Our Quick Quotes technology saves you time and gives you the choice of up to 3 fixed-price quotes from over 600+ expert lawyers.
+Our Quick Quotes technology saves you time and gives you the choice of up to 3 fixed-price quotes from our largest online network of expert lawyers.